The City of Virginia Beach Arts and Humanities Commission passed a Resolution for the

 · Ensures that selected art is not extreme or contrasting to community standards

 The Commission received slides and background materials from over 30 artists by September 29, 1986 through the International Sculpture Center.
 The Percent for the Arts Program moved forward with two successful installations at the Central Library and the Pavilion Convention Center.
 Each contract was estimated to be $100,000.
-Though the City set aside an additional $100,000 to award the third sculpture contract at the Center for the Arts, that project was actually put on hold in August 1990.
+Though the City set aside an additional $100,000 to award the third sculpture contract at the Center for the Arts, that project was put on hold in August 1990.

 The Percent for the Arts program was officially deactivated in 1990, but the Virginia Beach Arts and Humanities Commission continued to request that the city reinstate the program in each successive budget year.
-They formally submitted a reinstatement of the program in 1997, proposing the Old Coast Guard Station, the new Department of Social Services, a sculpture park at one of the city’s parks, and a sculpture garden at the proposed Farmer’s market.
+They formally submitted a reinstatement of the program in 1997, proposing the Old Coast Guard Station, the new Department of Social Services, a sculpture park at one of the City’s parks, and a sculpture garden at the proposed Farmer’s market.
 They also wanted to consider artwork at the Municipal Center and the Amphitheater.

 Since the deactivation of the Percent for the Arts program, numerous pieces of public art have been added to the city's cultural landscape.
 The Office of Cultural Affairs published the Virginia Beach Public Art Guide in Fall 2010, which highlights the city’s growing public art collection.
+The guide was updated in 2014 and is available here.